serain/bbrecon/README.md

 Bug Bounty Recon (`bbrecon`) is Recon-as-a-Service for bug bounty hunters and security researchers.
 The API aims to provide a continuously up-to-date map of the "safe harbor" attack surface of the Internet, excluding out-of-scope targets.

-It comes with a beautiful ergonomic CLI and Python library.
+It comes with an ergonomic CLI and Python library.

 The service is free.